Golf Strategy Optimization and the "Drive for show, putt for dough" adage: Modelling PGA players' skills from the ShotLink data

 For the bunkers, we apply the exact same strategy as for the rough.
-The results are shown in Fig. \ref{fig:philbunker} and Fig. \ref{fig:someplayer1bunker}.
-We have very scarce data for distance over 1500-2000 inches (\(\approx\) 40-50 meters), which is not surprising since there are many more bunkers around the greens than so-called \emph{fairway bunkers}.
+The results are shown in Fig. \ref{fig:philbunker} and Fig. \ref{fig:someplayer1bunker} (see Appendix).
+We have very scarce data for distance over 40-50 meters, which is not surprising since there are many more bunkers around the greens than so-called \emph{fairway bunkers}.
 We will consider how to interpolate the missing data.
-While interpolation has limitations (especially where we have very few points), it hardly has consequences, as few shots are played from the fairway bunkers anyway.
+While interpolation has limitations (especially where we have very few points), it has minimal consequences, as few shots are played from fairway bunkers.

-We now focus on the data (driving) off the tee.
-The results are shown in Fig. \ref{fig:philtee} and Fig. \ref{fig:someplayer1tee}.
-Here again we applied a threshold of 1200 inches to the distance control error for outlier detection.
+For driving data off the tee, the results are shown in Fig. \ref{fig:philtee} and Fig. \ref{fig:someplayer1tee} (see Appendix).
+Here again we applied a threshold of 30m to the distance control error for outlier detection.